Kazan

-Kazan became the capital of the Khanate of Kazan and was conquered by Ivan the Terrible in the 16th century, becoming a part of the Tsardom of Russia.
-The city was seized and largely destroyed during Pugachev's Rebellion of 1773–1775, but was later rebuilt during the reign of Catherine the Great.
+Historically, Kazan was the capital of the Khanate of Kazan, and was conquered by Ivan the Terrible in the 16th century, at which point the city became a part of the Tsardom of Russia.
+The city was seized (and largely destroyed) during Pugachev's Rebellion (1773–1775), but was later rebuilt during the reign of Catherine the Great.
 In the following centuries, Kazan grew to become a major industrial, cultural and religious centre of Russia.
-In 1920, after the Russian SFSR became a part of the Soviet Union, Kazan became the capital of the Tatar ASSR.
+In 1920, after the Russian SFSR became a part of the Soviet Union, Kazan became the capital of the Tatar Autonomous Soviet Socialist Republic (Tatar ASSR).
 Following the dissolution of the Soviet Union, Kazan remained the capital of the Republic of Tatarstan.

 Kazan is renowned for its vibrant mix of Tatar and Russian cultures.
-In 2015, 2.1 million tourists visited Kazan, and 1.5 million tourists visited the Kazan Kremlin, a World Heritage Site.
-In April 2009, the Russian Patent Office granted Kazan the right to brand itself as the "Third Capital of Russia".
-In 2009 it was chosen as the "Sports capital of Russia", and it still is referred to as such.
+In 2023, 4 million tourists visited Kazan, and Kazan Kremlin, a World Heritage Site, recorded more than 4.5 million visits.
+In April 2009, the Russian Patent Office granted Kazan the right to refer to itself as the "Third Capital of Russia".
+In 2009, Kazan was chosen as the "sports capital of Russia".
 Kazan hosted the 2013 Summer Universiade, and was one of the host cities of the 2018 FIFA World Cup.
+Kazan hosted the BRICS Games from 12 to 23 June 2024.
+Athletes competed in 27 sports.

 Etymology

-The term kazan means 'boiler' or 'cauldron' (Russian: каза́н/Tatar: казан) in the Tatar and Turkic languages.
-The origin of the city and its name is often described as follows: a sorcerer advised the Bulgars to build a city where, without any fire, a boiler dug into the ground would boil water.
-As a result, a similar place was founded on the shore of Lake Kaban.
-One legend claims that the city was named after the river Kazanka, which was named after the son of a Bulgar governor who dropped a copper cauldron into it.
+An older mention of the name of Kazan is associated with a pot that was drowned in the river, as evidenced by the text:Kazan Tatars got their name from the main city of Kazan - and it is so called from the Tatar word Kazan, the cauldron, which was omitted by the servant of the founder of this city, Khan Altyn Bek, not on purpose, when he scooped water for his master to wash, in the river now called Kazanka.
+In other respects, according to their own legends, they were not of a special tribe, but descended from the fighters who remained here [in Kazan] on the settlement of different generations and from foreigners attracted to Kazan, but especially Nogai Tatars, who all through their union into a single society formed a special people.

+— Carl Wilhelm Müller.
+"Description of all the peoples living in the Russian state,.."
+Part Two.
+About the peoples of the Tatar tribe.
+S-P, 1776, Translated from German.